yyjhao/docSum/report/report.md

 whose weights are below a threshold.
 These two methods, however, did not result in statistically significant results.

-However, both methods do not consider the case where similar sentences may be extracted.
-This means that these two methods may not be able to succinctly summarizes articles that tend to repeat ideas often.
-With the DUC dataset that both papers run experiments on, this may not be a problem, but it will likely be so for scientific paper.
+However, in contrast to SenRank, both methods do not consider the case where similar sentences may be extracted.
+This means that these two methods may not be able to succinctly summarize articles that tend to repeat ideas often.
+With the DUC dataset that both papers run experiments on, this may not be a problem, but it will likely be so for scientific articles.
 Moreover, both algorithms in the papers use only the textual information without any further processing.
 This means that they cannot account for similarity between different tokens that actually refer to the same entity, and thus the graphs built may not be representative of the article.

+Generally, PageRank-based methods have the advantage of not requiring supervised learning.
+Other methods usually applies machine learning to derive a function to map a set of various features such as sentences position, occurrence frequency of words etc. to a score, and thus strongly rely on the availability of training sets. (@das2007survey) While machine learning can improve the quality of summarization of SenRank, it is not necessary.

 # Conclusion